jsks/parmap/parmap.1.md

 -d, \--delimiter *delim*
 : Delimiter(s) for parsing standard input.
 A delimiter must be a 7-bit ascii character and cannot be the null byte.
 Multiple characters will be interpreted as separate delimiters.
-The defaults are space, tab, and newline.
+The default is whitespace characters.

 -h, \--help
 : Print help message and exit.